xiangsgao/Reverse_Shell/README.md

+# Twitter_Clone
+A full stack web application that is a clone of twitter.

+# .env config file
+Download nodejs and configure the settings in .env in the /Back_End/app_compoents/.env.
+Instructions are in the .env file.

-# Reverse_Shell
+# Running the app
-A reverse shell that was based on my a project I did for my college cybersecuirty course The linux client executable for the client is found under the dist directory and is named utility.
+To run, the current working directory must be in the Back_End directory and you must execute the server using the node ./bin/www command